golangast/nlptagger/README.md

 4. Dependency Parsing: Dependency parsing analyzes the grammatical relationships between words in a sentence, creating a tree-like structure that shows how words depend on each other.
 It provides a deeper understanding of sentence structure than phrase tagging, which focuses on contiguous chunks.

 5. Lemmatization and Stemming: These techniques reduce words to their base or root forms (e.g., "running" to "run").
 They help to normalize text and improve the accuracy of other NLP tasks.

+6. Word2Vec is a technique that represents words as numerical vectors capturing semantic relationships: words with similar meanings have closer vectors.
+This allows algorithms to understand and process text more effectively by leveraging word similarities.

+7. Semantic roles describe the roles of words or phrases within a sentence, such as agent, action, or object.
+Identifying these roles helps to understand the meaning and relationships between different parts of a sentence.

 *Phrase tagging often uses the output of these more generic techniques as input.
 For example: